 Do I need a lawyer to draft my Will?

-Based on the Singapore Wills Act, you do not NEED a lawyer or even a professional to make / draft / verify / witness a Will.
-A Will just needs to fulfil certain conditions as stipulated in the Act for it to be valid, just to name a few:
+Under the Singapore Wills Act, you do not need a lawyer or a professional to draft, verify, or witness your Will for it to be considered valid.

 • To have 2 or more witnesses witness the Will and sign the Will in the presence of the testator.